Obinutuzumab (Generic Name)

 Call your doctor or nurse as soon as possible if any of these symptoms happen:

 - Fatigue and/or that interferes with your daily activities

 - Abdominal pain

-- Breast feeding warning: It is not known if obinutuzumab is passed into breast milk.
+- Breast feeding warning: It is not known if obinutuzumab is passed into human breast milk.
+In animal studies, this drug was detected in in breast milk.
 For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and badly harm a breast feeding baby.